 Indirect Labor

 These are costs that the business takes on for employees not directly involved in the production of the product.
 This can include security guards, janitors, those who repair machinery, plant managers, supervisors and quality inspectors.
 All their salaries are considered indirect labor costs.
 Companies discover these indirect labor costs by identifying and assigning costs to overhead activities and assigning those costs to the product.
-That means tracking the time spent on those employees working, but not directly involved in the manufacturing process.
+That means tracking the time spent on those employees working, but not directly involved in manufacturing.

 Indirect Materials